shadoll/moma/AI_AGENT.md

 ## Project Description

 This is a Python Terminal User Interface (TUI) application for managing media files.
 It uses the Textual library to provide a curses-like interface in the terminal.
-The app allows users to scan directories for video files, display them in a hierarchical tree view, and view detailed metadata information including video, audio, and subtitle tracks.
+The app allows users to scan directories for video files, display them in a hierarchical tree view, view detailed metadata information including video, audio, and subtitle tracks, and rename files based on intelligent metadata extraction.

 Key features:
 - Recursive directory scanning
-- Tree-based file navigation
+- Tree-based file navigation with expand/collapse functionality
-- Detailed metadata extraction and display from multiple sources
+- Detailed metadata extraction from multiple sources
+- Intelligent file renaming with proposed names
-- Color-coded information
+- Color-coded information display
 - Keyboard and mouse navigation
+- Multiple UI screens (main app, directory selection, help, rename confirmation)
 - Extensible extractor and formatter architecture
+- Loading indicators and error handling

 ## Technology Stack